New COVID vaccine gives Oklahomans their first non-mRNA option starting next month

 People are also reading…

 Novavax was found 90% effective in a large-scale trial involving only those 18 and older.
-However, the study was conducted prior to highly transmissible variants including delta and omicron, so efficacy against subvariants remains unclear.
+However, the study was conducted prior to COVID's highly transmissible variants, including delta and omicron, so efficacy against subvariants remains unclear.

 "Based on available data, it is difficult to directly head-to-head compare the vaccine efficacy for Novavax and mRNA COVID-19 vaccines due to different study designs, different time points, and different circulating variants," Pai said.

+Side effects of the vaccination are similar to those with other COVID-19 vaccines: pain/tenderness, redness and swelling at the injection site, fatigue, muscle pain, headache, joint pain, nausea/vomiting, and fever.
+Such an immune response is a signal that the vaccine is working.

 Anyone receiving a COVID-19 vaccine should be aware of the risk of inflammation, a more rare side effect that can present with cardiac symptoms.
-When to seek medical attention right away: chest pain, shortness of breath, and/or feelings of having a fast-beating, fluttering, or pounding heart.
+A person should seek medical attention right away if experiencing chest pain, shortness of breath, and/or feelings of having a fast-beating, fluttering, or pounding heart.

 Vaccines do not prevent all infections but can dramatically reduce the risk of severe illness, hospitalization and death due to the virus, state Health Commissioner Keith Reed said again Friday.